Friday 30 June 2017

 Available now from all good bookstores.
 This one you gotta read, so don't deprive yourself.

-How's this for a spooky coincidence?
+And how's this for a spooky coincidence, Crivs?
 When I scanned the cover, it came up as img007.
-Apropriate or what?
+Appropriate or what?

 Posted by Kid at Monday, June 26, 2017